andrescosta/jobico-fn/ARCHITECTURE.md

 ### Job Executors (cmd/executor, internal/executor)

-**Job Executors** are responsible for consuming events from the Queue and providing a controlled environment for the execution of WebAssembly (WASM) programs that process these events.
+**Job Executors** are responsible for consuming events from the Queue and providing a controlled environment for the execution of WebAssembly (WASM) functions that process these events.
 This component manages the execution context, ensuring isolation and security for running custom WASM programs written by tenants.
 It plays a key role in the dynamic and scalable execution of programmed jobs in response to events.

 ![alt](docs/img/executor.svg?)